 HIV care providers are medical professionals who work with you to manage your HIV care and stay healthy.
 Many providers will manage your primary health care needs as well.
 HIV care providers can include:

 - Physician Assistants

-Your primary provider will probably work with a large team of other important healthcare professionals to ensure that you have the best care possible.
-Other important members of your healthcare team may include:
+HIV care providers often work with a team of other healthcare professionals to ensure that you have the best care possible.
+Other important members of your HIV care team may include:

 - Social workers

 These team members will work with you so that you can stay as healthy as possible and live life to the fullest.

 How long Should You Wait before Finding an HIV Provider?

 Not long.
 Mounting scientific evidence has made clear the many benefits of starting antiretroviral therapy (ART) as early as possible.
 The sooner you find an HIV provider, the sooner you can start ART to stay healthy and reduce the risk of transmitting the virus to others.

 Before starting you on ART, your HIV provider will want to review your health history, conduct a physical exam, and run some initial lab tests to evaluate your overall health and determine the stage of HIV disease in your body.
 These lab tests will help you and your provider determine the best treatment plan for you.

 Your HIV testing site can likely provide you with a referral to an HIV provider.
 Or, if you have a regular doctor, you can also speak with him or her about whether they can lead your HIV care or will refer you to a specialist they work with.